Avdhela Project: Activities

 The Avdhela Project's library includes a large number of books digitized page by page from Aromanian authors such as Caragiu Marioțeanu, Tache Papahagi or Ionel Zeana, as well as from Vrana himself.
-Also included are poems by Aromanian poets such as Nushi Tulliu; the Avdhela Project has also written an analysis on Tulliu's importance for Aromanian literature.
+Also included are poems by Aromanian poets such as Nuși Tulliu; the Avdhela Project has also written an analysis on Tulliu's importance for Aromanian literature.
 Another original work of the project is Exiyisiri la Tatălu a nostru ("Interpretation to Our Father"), one of the few works covering the Christian identity and spirituality of the Aromanians.